RedonAlla/RA.Utilities/documentation/docs/api/RA.Utilities.OpenApi/DocumentTransformers/BearerSecurityDocumentTransformer.md

 ### 🚀 Usage

 The recommended way to use this transformer is by registering the default set of transformers with the `AddDefaultsDocumentTransformer()` extension method.
-This method includes the `BearerSecuritySchemeTransformer` automatically.
+This method includes the `BearerSecurityDocumentTransformer` automatically.

 ```csharp showLineNumbers
 // Program.cs